mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/custom_optim.rst

 Prior to updating its parameters during the "step" process, our optimizer will normalize each parameter's gradient by the gradient's max-value; this will be performed by `~rai_toolbox.optim.ParamTransformingOptimizer._pre_step_transform_`.
 Note that we will design this method with the assumption that each parameter has a shape `(N, d1, ..., dm)`, where `N` is a batch dimension and where we want to compute `N` max values — over each of the shape-`(d1, ..., dm)` subtensors.
 By adhering to this standard, `~rai_toolbox.optim.ParamTransformingOptimizer` will be able to subsequently control how `~rai_toolbox.optim.ParamTransformingOptimizer._pre_step_transform_` is applied to each parameter via `param_ndim`; this is an inherited capability that we are leveraging.
+Note that we don't need to use `param_ndim` directly at all.

 .. code-block:: python